brandaholic91/campaign-os/docs/epics.md

 7. Story 5.7: Sprint-Only AI Generation Endpoint (depends on 5.6)
 8. Story 5.8: Sprint-Specific Content Slot Generation (depends on 5.7)
 9. Story 5.9: UI Refactor - Two-Phase Model (depends on 5.7, can start in parallel with 5.8)
+10. Story 5.10: Sprint Plan Primary/Secondary Schema Implementation (extends 5.6, can be done in parallel with 5.7-5.9)

 **Notes:**
 **Phase 1:**